Contact Building and Energy

 Step 1: Contact the licensed plumbing contractor who was responsible for the work and provide them with the opportunity to rectify any defective, faulty or substandard work.

-Step 2: If the contractor refuses or fails to rectify the issue, contact the Building Commission on 1300 489 099 to obtain advice on how it may be able to assist you.
+Step 2: If the contractor refuses or fails to rectify the issue, contact Building and Energy on 1300 489 099 to obtain advice on how it may be able to assist you.

 Step 3: If your plumbing issue relates to plumbing work carried out on a residential property you may wish to lodge a building service complaint against the plumber even if the plumber turned out not to be licensed.
-Further information on how to lodge a complaint, including the necessary forms and information about fees can be found on the Building Commission website or by contacting the Building Commission on 1300 489 099.
+Further information on how to lodge a complaint, including the necessary forms and information about fees can be found under dispute resolution on our website or by contacting Building and Energy on 1300 489 099.

-If you have a contractual or payment dispute with a plumber, or any other trader or contractor working on your property, phone the Department of Commerce Consumer Protection Advice Line on 1300 30 40 54.
+If you have a contractual or payment dispute with a plumber, or any other trader or contractor working on your property, phone the Department of Mines, Industry Regulation and Safety's Consumer Protection Advice Line on 1300 304 054.